 Transparent, hidden, misleading and inconspicuous links — This includes the use of any transparent image for a link and the use of hidden links (possibly in div/layers).
 It also includes any link associated with a graphic without words/symbols that can be interpreted as representing the effect of taking the link.
 Also included are inconspicuous links like 1×1 pixel graphics or the use of links on punctuation.
 All of these would be considered “spam” and a cause for removal from a search engine index.

 “Machine generated” pages – While many content management systems do create webpages, this entry refers to deceptive content pages generated to alter search engine results.
 These pages are typically created through software that takes keywords and uses them to assemble a high-ranking page.
 Pages like this are unconditionally spam because of their low quality and relevancy to any search.

-Cloaking – This is a very deceptive process in all circumstances.
-The only exception is when there is no impact (deletion, formatting, or insertion) on content delivered to the visitor versus the SE spider.
-Where the stated objective of the tool [filtering by IP number or user agent] is to facilitate the delivery of differing content based upon visitor/search engine identification processes.
-The implementation of cloaking technology is considered BAD.
+Cloaking – When cloaking is used to deceive search engine user-agents for the purposes of ranking, it violates SEO standards and is considered spam.
+The only exception is when there is no impact (deletion, formatting, or insertion) on content delivered to the visitor versus the search engine spider.
+Where the stated objective of the tool [filtering by IP number or user agent] is to facilitate the delivery of differing content based upon visitor/search engine identification processes, the implementation of cloaking technology is considered BAD.